wyvern8/akamai-nginx/README.md

 });

 ```
-..then assuing above is 'generate.js',  `node generate.js`  this will generate 'akamai.lua' in current dir.
+..then assuming above is 'generate.js',  `node generate.js`  this will generate 'akamai.lua' in current dir.
-This in conjunction with the nginx.conf and docker-compose can be used to build your akamai simulator proxy.
+This in conjunction with the nginx.conf and docker-compose can be used to build your CDN simulator proxy.

 ### Example usage in ES6
 ```javascript